tofflemire/tofflemire.github.io/pages/spectroscopy.md

 <hr>

 ## SALT/HRS Reductions
 As a new instrument, HRS does not have a fully developed, publically available reduction pipeline.
-There are a few aspects of the instrument that makes an optimal spectral extraction not straightforward.
-The page linked <a href='https://tofflemire.github.io/spectroscopy/hrs_red/'>here</a> chronicals my reduction scheme for HRS data.
+There are a few aspects of the instrument that make an optimal spectral extraction not straightforward.
+This <a href='https://tofflemire.github.io/spectroscopy/hrs_red/'>page</a> chronicals my reduction scheme for HRS data.